The magic atmosphere of the Golden Rock

-Once reached Kinpun, a small village located at the foot of Mount Kyaiktiyo, we immediately realise how holy is this place.
-There is an incredible crowd of pilgrims, and we have “to struggle” with them to find a seat on the dump truck (rebuilt with seats to fit passengers) that covers the road to the top.
+Once reached Kinpun, a small village located at the foot of Mount Kyaiktiyo, we immediately realize how holy is this place.
+There is an incredible crowd of pilgrims, and we have “to struggle” with them to find a seat on the dump-truck (rebuilt with seats to fit passengers) that covers the road to the top.
 Pushing and pushed by the crowd, we climb up the ladder and jump inside the open back part of the truck on an uncomfortable and so tight bench.
-This kind of vehicle is the only one allowed to get the top.
+This kind of vehicle is the only one allowed to get the top (after our tour, a Cable-car was opened on December 2017 – the Kyaik Hti Yoe Cable Car – that connect the Rathi Taung bus stop to the Golden Rock complex).
 The other option is to hike to the top through a bit steep paved route (around 5 hours walk).

-Packed like sardines in a can, we are ready to head towards the rock.
-The truck rushes alarmingly uphill through the spectacular jungle scenery like a roller-coaster, lining on the left side a gorge.
-Along the way, many people scream, either enjoyed and worried.
+After about 20 minutes, we reach the top of the mountain and the truck stops right in front of the entrance to the site where two big Nats statue stand to protect the Golden Rock complex.
+From here, a 40-minute walk begins along a walkway leading to the Buddhist complex where we find several platforms to enjoy the beautiful landscape, pagodas, Buddha shrines and Nats statues.
+At some point, finally, in front of us, we begin to see the shape of the Golden Rock in the distance.
+The large golden boulder rests on a flat rock that forms the base where the pagoda is then built.
 A lotus flower shape, made with layers of gold leaf, encircles the base of the rock which seems to crash down at any moment.
 As we come closer to the rock, the crowd of pilgrims become more and more.
-Here the line is very long, and all the faithful are waiting their moment to pray and stick golden leaves on the rock in reverence.
+Here, the line to enter the Golden Rock site is very long, and all the faithful are waiting their moment to pray and stick golden leaves on the rock in reverence.
 Since only men are allowed to reach the rock and attach the leaf, the women stand just in front kneeled on the floor, praying and lighting candles.

 The main square close to the Golden Rock has numerous establishments dealing in religious paraphernalia for worship and offerings made by the pilgrims.
 As the sun goes down, the atmosphere becomes magical: hundreds of faithful camped out through the site for the night start singing, praying, lighting candles and burning incense while the warm orange light of the sun makes everything more spectacular.
 The devotion of the worshippers is very strong: monks, families with young babies, youth and elderly, take their place on the ground cooking food and preparing the blankets to spend here the cold night before going back home.
 Our time in this magic place is over, sure it is not on the way of the main touristic loops of the country, but with no doubt, it is worth a diversion!